Anytime-Valid Answer Sufficiency Certificates for LLM Generation via Sequential Information Lift: Abstract

 \section{Abstract}

 We introduce Sequential-\EDFL{} (Empirical Dynamic Formal Lift), applying anytime-valid sequential testing to language model generation stopping.
-Our approach tracks information lift—the log-likelihood ratio between full models and deliberately weakened ``skeleton" baselines—using self-normalized empirical-Bernstein e-processes that provide formal $\delta$-level error control regardless of stopping time.
+Our approach tracks information lift (the log-likelihood ratio between full models and deliberately weakened ``skeleton'' baselines) using self-normalized empirical-Bernstein e-processes that provide formal $\delta$-level error control regardless of stopping time.
+The $\delta$ guarantee controls \emph{premature stopping with insufficient information lift relative to the skeleton}, and does \emph{not} imply $\delta$ control of factual incorrectness or hallucinations\cite{akter2025inducing}.
 We handle unknown centering through online mean estimation, combine multiple parameters via mixture e-processes, and support adaptive resets under distributional drift.
 On six benchmarks, Sequential-\EDFL{} reduces generation by 22--28\% vs. sequential baselines while maintaining $\delta$-level control with 12\% computational overhead.
 We introduce automated skeletons (distilled submodels, randomized logits) and show robustness across skeleton families.
 Composing \EDFL{} with a lightweight correctness gate (sentence boundaries + verifier) improves end-task correctness while preserving anytime-valid guarantees by only delaying stopping.
-Our certificates control information sufficiency, \emph{not} factual correctness—10.9\% of stopped sequences remain incorrect even with the gate (13.2--22.7\% without it).
-EDFL serves as a first-stage filter reducing verification burden by 83\%, \emph{not} as a standalone solution for safety-critical domains.\footnote{Computed as: gate triggers on 83\% of stops per Table~\ref{tab:hybrid-gate}, requiring verification only on remaining 17\% of stops plus all non-stopped sequences.}
+Our certificates control information sufficiency, \emph{not} factual correctness.
+Specifically, 10.9\% of stopped sequences remain incorrect even with the gate (13.2--22.7\% without it).
+EDFL serves as a first-stage filter that can reduce verification burden (when applied to stopped sequences, the gate validates 83\% of stops, requiring full verification only for the remaining 17\% plus all non-stopped sequences), \emph{not} as a standalone solution for safety-critical domains.\footnote{Computed as: gate triggers on 83\% of stops per Table~\ref{tab:hybrid-gate}, requiring verification only on remaining 17\% of stops plus all non-stopped sequences.
+The overall reduction depends on the stopping rate $p_{\text{stop}}$: reduction = $0.83 \cdot p_{\text{stop}}$.}